- Penryn Campus

 - 01326 213730

-Our philosophy is one of flexibility, so you'll shape the curriculum around your own interests, whether in theory, creative practice, or a combination of the two.
-Drawn from the fundamentals of history, theory and criticism, our theoretical strand develops tomorrow's cineastes, cultural commentators, journalists and academics.
-This also underpins our approach to practice.
+You'll shape the curriculum around your own interests.
 The most successful film and television makers are students of their chosen medium, highly knowledgeable of historical legacy and social-political context.
-You'll not only learn how to develop, write, produce, shoot, record, direct and edit well, but why, philosophically and creatively, your ideas are worth being made.
+You'll not only learn how to develop, write, produce, shoot, record, direct and edit, but why, philosophically and creatively, your ideas are worth being made.

 Our passion is reflected both in the teaching and research track record of our academics, our industry connections and visiting speakers, and the quality of our film and television professionals.
 Crossing disciplinary areas such as cultural studies, sociology, journalism, English, philosophy and, of course, film and television studies, our MA offers academically-minded students comprehensive supervision and guidance for moving onto PhD research.